 - Acid - battery acid, toilet bowl cleaner, sulphuric acid, hydrochloric acid

 - Adhesives - contact cement, resin, glue, sealer, caulking

-- Aerosols - hair spray, insect repellant, lubricant spray, furniture cleaner
+- Aerosols - hair spray, insect repellant, lubricant spray, furniture cleaner, bear spray

 - Batteries - alkali, dry cell, NiCad, lithium, lead-acid (automotive)

-- Cleaners - floor, carpet, clothing, oven, glass, car wax, disinfectant, aluminium cleaner
+- Cleaners - floor, carpet, clothing, oven, glass, car wax, disinfectant, aluminum cleaner

 - Cylinders - propane, helium, oxygen, acetylene, fire extinguishers

 - Corrosives - drain cleaner, engine degreaser, ammonia, battery acid, sulfuric acid

 - Fuels - gasoline, diesel, kerosene, oil/gas mixture